Art Institute of Atlanta: History

 In 1999, the college moved to its current location; a 5-story building in Sandy Springs and later expanded to a second building across the street.
 In 2004, the school added Audio Production to their growing list of programs.
 The newest program, Fashion & Retail Management, was added in January 2007.
 Student enrollment peaked by 2012.

 In 2017, EDMC, struggling financially, sold the Art Institute of Atlanta and 30 other Art Institute schools to Dream Center Education, a Los Angeles-based Pentecostal organization.
 By 2019–2020, Ai-Atlanta's enrollment had declined to 814.

+On September 25, 2023, the Art Institutes network publicly announced the closure of its Atlanta campus along with seven other campuses throughout the United States.

 Branches (closed)

 Several Art Institutes schools were branches of the Art Institute of Atlanta.
 These branches are now closed.